 Kansas City Chiefs coach Andy Reid finally got the Gatorade shower he's long deserved in the Super Bowl.

-Deshaun Watson and Patrick Mahomes will likely meet in more playoff games.
+Deshaun Watson and Patrick Mahomes will likely meet in more games.
 But only Mahomes is an NFL champion now.

 Patrick Mahomes has been good in any type of weather for the Chiefs.

 Patrick Mahomes has nothing on Jennifer Lopez and Shakira when it comes to wizardry.
 The Latin power women somehow work kids in cages singing “Let’s Get Loud” into a Super Bowl halftime show and slip it past the radar of the corporate overlords who obsessively review the plans for this highly choreographed mega event.